matlab-actions/run-command/README.md

 # Action for Running MATLAB Commands

 The [Run MATLAB Command](#run-matlab-command) action enables you to execute MATLAB&reg; scripts, functions, and statements on a self-hosted or GitHub&reg;-hosted runner.
-The runner uses the topmost MATLAB version on the system path to execute your workflow.
+The action uses the topmost MATLAB version on the system path.

 ## Examples
 Use the **Run MATLAB Command** action to run MATLAB scripts, functions, and statements.
 You can use this action to flexibly customize your test run or add a step in MATLAB to your workflow.